 CABBAGE TOWN TUNNEL MONSTER

-When you look at Toronto you may only see a bustling city of former Degrassi cast members, big business, and sports fans.
-While you wouldn’t be totally wrong, the 6 is far more than meets the eye.
+When you look at Toronto you may only see a bustling city of former Degrassi cast members, big businesses, and sports fans but the 6 is far more than meets the eye.
 According to local legend, there very well could be sewer monkeys just beneath their lively Canadian streets.
 Many believe that these tunnel terrors (also known as Memegwesi) occupied Toronto’s waterways long before Drake ruled above ground.

 THETIS LAKE MAN